-HCI International Conference SeriesThe HCI International Conference was founded by Prof. Gavriel Salvendy (Purdue University, USA, and Tsinghua University, P.R.
-China) in 1984 with the 1st USA-Japan Conference on Human-Computer Interaction, which was held in Honolulu, Hawaii, USA, 18-20 August.
-HCI International is held jointly with a number of affiliated conferences under one management and one registration.
+The HCI International Conference was founded in 1984 by Prof. Gavriel Salvendy (Purdue University, USA, and Tsinghua University, P.R.
+China) with the 1st USA-Japan Conference on Human-Computer Interaction, and was held in Honolulu, Hawaii, USA, 18-20 August.
+Since then, HCI International is held jointly with several Thematic Areas and Affiliated Conferences under one management and one registration.
 Eighteen HCI International Conferences have been organized so far (every two years until 2013, and annually since 2014).